QashQaw/turingpi2-talos/README.md

   * Generate standard configuration (and edit it to fit our requirements)
   * apply configuration
   * Bootstrap the cluster
-  * Setup NFS-storage for all 4 nodes
+  * Setup NFS-storage for all 4 nodes (At the moment added the )
   * Adding nodes to the cluster
   * pushing updates of the confiurations

-Since I've been struggling with getting the cluster up and running - I've created [a small script for resetting](sdcard/reset) all the 4 nodes on the turingPi2. -it'll start flashing node 1 and start node 1 - before flashine node 2- and power the 3nodes up in the end of the scripts - this can be
+Since I've been struggling with getting the cluster up and running - I've created [a small script for resetting](https://github.com/QashQaw/turingpi2-talos/blob/main/scripts/reset_tpi.sh)) all the 4 nodes on the turingPi2. -it'll start flashing node 1 and start node 1 - before flashine node 2- and power the 3nodes up in the end of the scripts - this can be

 ## Requirenments
 The turingpi2 Board + 4x RK1 cards - you will need talosctl and kubectl installed on the workstation, and in our Router we created the DNS turingpi.local to piont to a static IP we set in our DNS server so that name should resolve to the static ip of the motherboard - otherwise you can add it manually to the localhosts hosts file